r4dixx/evercrisp/README.md

 As Atlassian puts it:

-> No extra tooling, no symlinks, files are tracked on a version control system, you can use different branches for different computers, you can replicate you configuration easily on new installation.
+> No extra tooling, no symlinks, files are tracked on a version control system, you can use different branches for different computers, you can replicate your configuration easily on new installation.

 ## How does it work exactly?

 `evercrisp` works just like `git`.
 You can add, commit, pull, push any new or existing file.

 Here's a simple example:

 ```sh
 evercrisp add file